Chinchilla15/task-management-app/README.md

 ## Project Description

-This project is a task management application developed as part of the Nerdery program.
-It allows users to manage their tasks efficiently with a user-friendly interface.
-A modern task management application built with React and TypeScript that allows users to efficiently manage and organize their tasks.
+This task management application was developed as part of the Nerdery trainee program.
+The goal is to provide a modern, efficient, and user-friendly platform for managing tasks.
+Designed with a focus on scalability and clean architecture, this app offers multiple views, robust task organization features, and a highly interactive interface.

 ## Features

+- **Task Management:**
-- **Task Management:** Create, view, and organize tasks
+  - Create, view, organize, and delete tasks
+  - Group tasks by status (Backlog, Todo, In Progress, Done, Cancelled)
+  - Assign points, due dates, tags, and assignees to tasks
 - **Multiple Views:**
-  - Grid view for kanban-style task management
+  - Grid View: Kanban-style task organization
-  - List view for detailed task information
+  - List View: Detailed task information
-- **Task Organization:**
-  - Group tasks by status (Backlog, Todo, In Progress, Done, Cancelled)
-  - Task details include points, due dates, assignees, and tags
 - **Interactive UI:**
+  - Drag-and-drop functionality for task reordering
   - Collapsible task groups
-  - Keyboard navigation for selecting options
+  - Native dialog and select components
+  - Task filtering via header input
   - Focus trap for modals and dialogs
+  - Keyboard navigation
-  - Loading skeletons for better UX
+  - Loading skeletons for a better user experience
-- **Responsive Design:** Clean and modern interface that adapts to different screen sizes
+- **Responsive Design:**
+  - Optimized for various screen sizes with a modern, clean interface

 ## Gifs or Screenshots of the Working Application